Denby High School: History

+On March 11, 1997, 21-year-old Allen Lane Griffin shot 23-year-old Eric Skalnek in the face with a shotgun as Skalnek neared the entrance of Denby High School's outdoor running track.
+Skalnek, an aspiring police officer, was preparing to use the track in order to train for upcoming admissions testing at the Detroit Police Academy.
+Skalnek lost a third of his face from the blast, but survived.
+After shooting Skalnek, Griffin traveled to a Comerica bank where he killed three people and injured one person before he was fatally shot by police.

 At one time it was known for its mathematics department which ranked high in U.S. national rankings.
 Rochelle Riley of the Detroit Free Press wrote that by 2010 Denby was "known more for its academic decline than" for the said mathematics department.

 By 2010 Kenyetta "K.C."
 Wilbourn-Snapp began her term as principal of Denby.
 Wilbourn, who was called the "female Joe Clark", was known for carrying a baseball bat which she called the "equalizer", ever since she witnessed the beating death of a student at Finney High School on April 12, 2007 while serving as that school's assistant principal.
 In 2016, Wilbourn-Snapp pleaded guilty to felony charges of bribery conspiracy and tax evasion for her role in a kickback scheme during her time at Denby.

 In 2011, the school completed an $16.5 Million renovation to restore the 1930s auditorium and construct new student meeting areas.
 The same year, Denby was transferred from Detroit Public School System (DPS) to the Education Achievement Authority (EAA).
 There was subsequently significant turnover of department heads and school leadership, which cycled through three principals between 2012 and 2015.
 Denby returned to the DPS system upon dissolution of the EAA in 2017.
 The principal of Denby since 2015 has been Tanisha Manningham.